2.8 Funding for pre-registration training

 Unless you get our agreement first, you may only train outside your main training organisation in one of two ways:

 - five days in ‘unlisted’ training sites (that is, a site that is not approved for pre-registration training)

 - four weeks in a listed training site

 You can only do each of these things once in a training year without specifically agreeing it in advance as part of your training plan, or as part of your application to enter training.

 2.14 Attendance requirements

-In all cases, to meet the criteria for registration as a pharmacist, you must complete of 52 weeks pre-registration training (during which you can be absent for up to 40 days).
+In all cases, to meet the criteria for registration as a pharmacist, you must complete 52 weeks pre-registration training (during which you can be absent for up to 40 days).
 If you are absent for more than 40 days during the 52 weeks, you should complete an extra training day for each extra day of absence.
-This will affect the earliest date that you can register as a pharmacist if your revised training passes the first or the 15th of the month (the days on which you can join the register).
+This will affect the earliest date that you can register as a pharmacist, if your revised training end date passes the 1st or the 15th of the month (the days on which you can join the register).

 2.15 Starting dates

 There are two fixed dates in the training year: